gabriel-smc/automatic-webhook-deploy/README.md

 On the git server site navigate to your repository's _Administration > Webhooks_ screen and add a new webhook, pointed to `http://<domain>/<path>/webhook.php`.

+For the github repository, you must specify the `application/json` value for the `Content-type` parameter.

 ## See also

 - [Original Jonathan Nicoal's page](http://jonathannicol.com/blog/2013/11/19/automated-git-deployments-from-bitbucket/)